All Episodes

 They offered a bounty.

-They offered a reward, one million dollars to Christopher Steele if he could corroborate that in fact the Steele dossier was was true and accurate.
+They offered a reward, $1 million to Christopher Steele if he could corroborate that, in fact, the Steele dossier was true and accurate.

 Well, he never got the money because he couldn't do it.

-And then by the end of October, they still use the dirty disinformation dossier that not only was not verified, it was unverifiable because it was all phony.
+And then by the end of October, they still used the dirty disinformation dossier that not only was not verified, it was unverifiable because it was all phony.

-They used that as the basis, the bulk of information to get the Pfizer Warrant approved against Carter Page, which which then connected them to all things Trump world because of his attachment to Trump at different points.
+They used that as the basis, the bulk of information, to get the FISA warrant approved against Carter Page, which then connected them to all things Trump World because of his attachment to Trump at different points and his campaign, meaning they spied on our president and a transition team, and at that point, a presidential candidate.

 It's pretty unbelievable.